USB Armory Kit

 - Serial communication over USB or physical UART

 - USB Armory Kit

-In The Box: 1x USB Armory, 1x USB Armory - Enclosure, 1x USB Armory - Host Adapter, Can include a 32GB SD Card with Debian
+- In The Box: 1x USB Armory, 1x USB Armory - Enclosure, 1x USB Armory - Host Adapter, includes a 32GB SD Card with Debian

 - SD Card